Team GB's Olympic squad: Greenwood and England miss out while Bardsley makes cut for Tokyo Games | Goal.com

-Team GB's Olympic squad: Greenwood and England miss out while Bardsley makes cut for Tokyo Games
+Team GB Olympic squad: Greenwood and England miss out while Bardsley makes cut for Tokyo Games

 Team GB have announced their 18-player roster for the Tokyo Olympics, with Alex Greenwood and Bethany England among the notable absentees.